Your 7-step Guide to Roof Care and Maintenance

 proper drainage helps keep your roof in excellent condition, and prevents moss and algae build

-2. Remove moss
+2. Remove moss from your roof

 Speaking of moss, removing this buildup can keep water from getting trapped in small areas of